 Mike: I’ve had the honor of managing several cities prior to coming to Groveland.
 Most of my career was spent in Arizona where I managed the cities of Nogales, Marana, and Tucson.

 SOUTH LAKE TABLET: Tell me about your family.
 Are you married?
 Do you have any children?

 Mike: I am married to the most fantastic person in the world who continues to bless me with her spirit and presence, Anne-Marie Russell – Executive Director of the Sarasota Art Museum.
 I have three adult children who are contributing to the world with their talents, and I have a wonderful step-daughter who I swear is much smarter than I am.
 All of them teach me, and show me, how to be a better person.

 SOUTH LAKE TABLET: Anything else you’d like to share with the readers?

-SOUTH LAKE TABLET: Michael, it was a pleasure getting to know you.
+SOUTH LAKE TABLET: Mike, it was a pleasure getting to know you.
 Thank you for your openness.